 Cohn will discuss the Integrated Modular Rocket Engine, on-demand solid propellant manufacturing, and new electric propulsion concepts that are currently being explored.
 In addition, his presentation will touch upon ongoing fundamental exploration work.
 Continue reading “Oct.
 14 Technical Seminar Explores New Concepts in Rocket Propulsion”

-The College of Engineering is pleased to announce the opening of its highly anticipated High Performance Computing (HPC) Laboratory.
+The College of Engineering has opened a High Performance Computing (HPC) Laboratory.
 Provided by the Air Force Research Laboratory at Edwards Air Force Base, the HPC Laboratory will enable the College’s faculty and students to bring the power of high-performance computing to bear on some of the most enduring challenges facing engineers.

 Consisting of a master node and eight computer nodes with 140 cores total that can be doubled with hyper-threading, the HPC Laboratory is able to perform computations that would take a single computer weeks or even months.
 HPC is extremely useful to engineering in its ability to perform “multivariable assessment and optimization,” and thus to create a design that has been optimized according to a variety of variables.